Egyptian Protectorates

-Law 102 of 1983 empowered the Prime Minister to designate certain areas to be declared as protectorates.
+Law 102 of 1983 empowered the Prime Minister of Egypt to designate certain areas to be declared as protectorates (nature reserves).
 A Prime Minister's decree defines the limits of each protected area and sets the basic principles for its management and for the preservation of its resources.
-Twenty four protectorates have been declared so far.
+Twenty-four protectorates have been declared so far.
 Note that these are completely unrelated to colonial "protectorates".